How Top Print Designers Keep Coming Up With New Creative Ideas

 Meet Brenda Deguara

 “I like to start with a method called “mind mapping”.
-It’s a process that gives me the freedom to pull words, shapes and images that help in creating the finished design, especially when working to a brief.
+It’s a process that gives me the freedom to pull words, shapes, and images that help in creating the finished design, especially when working with a brief.
 This process allows me to create collections and coordinates that work well together.
 Once I have motifs in mind for the designs I either like to sketch these ideas out or head out the door with camera in hand.”

 Meet Patricia Braune

 “I observe.
 Initially, I’m attracted by the inherent beauty of a subject matter, then most often I’m further drawn into a deeper appreciation of the natural forms, lines, and textures.
 These observations guide the translation into a line drawing, and ultimately the design.”

 Meet The Team At Longina Phillips